 Birds of Prey

 The magnificent collection of birds on display includes species from every continent in the world.
-Learn more about incredible raptors such as hawks, eagles, falcons and owls, and marvel at exotics including Cara Cara, Kookaburra, Moses, the resident Marabou Stork and Tawny Frogmouths, new for 2017
+Learn more about incredible raptors such as hawks, eagles, falcons and owls, and marvel at exotics including Cara Cara, Kookaburra, and Tawny Frogmouths.

 The successful captive breeding programme produces delightful fluffy chicks which can be seen from April onwards.
 There are many owl species in the programme, including native Little and Snowy Owls to the very much more exotic Spectacled Owl.
 Some of these can be seen flying in the demonstrations alongside new falcons bred at the centre from August onwards.